mis8680/Phar-Project2/README.md

 file and running it from that file.

 ## Classes
-Helper -- class for hepling with the command line interface
+Jokka.php -- execution class to run jokka compiler

 Application -- class that runs the compiling of PHP files into a phar application

-Color -- class for setting colors for the command line interface
+Symfony/Console -- Symfony console application upon which this tool is built upon

 ## Team
 ### Jeremy Mills